In case you weren’t sure, speed matters. A lot.

 A badly-coded theme can make your site move like a snail.
 Themes are often a few megabytes in size, which can add seconds to page loading time.

 When evaluating themes, or theme frameworks which require more customization and configuration, look at ones that have been optimized for responsive delivery and display on desktops, tablets, and mobile devices.
-Also, look for themes and frameworks that provide flexible presentation of your content but leave room for customization and additional functionality with compatible plugins.
+Also, look for themes and frameworks that provide a flexible presentation of your content but leave room for customization and additional functionality with compatible plugins.

 Getting a theme or theme framework right can make the difference between a slow loading slug and rocket ship fast site.